jgarcia77/Onion-Architecture-Pattern-DotNetCore/README.md

 ###### Domain Model
 - ApplicationCore.Domain.Models: Contains all domain models

-Domain Services
+###### Domain Services
-ApplicationCore.Domain.Interfaces
--	Contains infrastructure interfaces that abstract infrastructure
+- ApplicationCore.Domain.Interfaces: Contains infrastructure interfaces that abstract infrastructure

-Application Services
+###### Application Services
-ApplicationCore.Services.Interfaces
--	Contain service interfaces that abstract the API and entry point to the domain
+- ApplicationCore.Services.Interfaces Contain service interfaces that abstract the API and entry point to the domain

-ApplicationCore.Services
--	Concrete implementation of service interfaces that handle data validation and business logic
+- ApplicationCore.Services: Concrete implementation of service interfaces that handle data validation and business logic

-Infrastructure
+###### Infrastructure
-Infrastructure.Repositories
--	Concrete implementation of infrastructure interfaces where specific technologies are consumed such as Entity Framework, NoSQL
+- Infrastructure.Repositories: Concrete implementation of infrastructure interfaces where specific technologies are consumed such as Entity Framework, NoSQL

-Client (UI)
+###### Client (UI)
-Clients.ConsoleApplication
--	Program logic that consumes API services
+- Clients.ConsoleApplication: Program logic that consumes API services

-Tests
+###### Tests
-Tests.Services.Tests
--	Unit tests to support the API
+- Tests.Services.Tests: Unit tests to support the API

-Utilities
+###### Utilities
-Utilities.DI.Modules
--	Registers inversion of control containers used for dependency injection
+- Utilities.DI.Modules: Registers inversion of control containers used for dependency injection